wchou158/JDbrowser/readme.md

 Browse an Sqlite database from the terminal.

-# Installation
+# Installation and Building

 No configuration needed.

+### Download Binary

+Binaries are available for download [Here](https://github.com/Jkeyuk/JDbrowser/releases)

+### Install With Rust

+A simple way to install the binary using Rust:

+`cargo install --path .`

+### Build with Rust

-A binary can be directly built with:
+A binary can also be directly built with:

 `cargo build --release`